-- Managing assets across all disciplines in an integrated manner to maximise attributes such as place making, collaborative benefits, eco-system service harmonies which may not be realised when assets are developed in isolation for a single discipline. - Managing stormwater collectively wherever practicable in order to maximise efficiency, cost effectiveness and ease of maintenance.
-Encouraging on-site stormwater management using water sensitive design where collective stormwater management is not feasible (such as areas where urban intensification and redevelopment of industrial and business land is prevalent). - Managing wastewater systems to meet community needs - including through reviewing and revising trade waste and biosolids management and developing long term solutions for Christchurch's future growth and for the disposal of treated wastewater from the Akaroa Harbour communities. - Managing water sources to meet reasonable demands by improving understanding of water sources and water use, implementing demand management projects and securing access to water supplies

-- Infrastructure efficiency and resilience by utilising a risk based approach, proactive monitoring, and the implementation of intelligent technology. - Managing resources collaboratively.
-Water resources management is complex and requires collaborative integrated work programme across Council units and between stakeholders.
+- Managing assets across all of the Council's activities (such as roading; water supply, wastewater and stormwater operations; parks; etc.) in an integrated manner to maximise attributes such as place making, collaborative benefits, eco-system service harmonies which may not be realised when assets are developed in isolation for a single discipline. - Managing stormwater collectively wherever practicable in order to maximise efficiency, cost effectiveness and ease of maintenance.
+Encouraging on-site stormwater management using water sensitive design where collective stormwater management is not feasible (such as areas where urban intensification and redevelopment of industrial and business land is prevalent). - Managing wastewater systems to meet community needs including through reviewing and revising trade waste and biosolids management and developing long term solutions for Christchurch's future growth and for the disposal of treated wastewater from the Akaroa Harbour communities. - Managing water sources to meet reasonable demands by improving understanding of water sources and water use, implementing demand management projects and securing access to water supplies. - Infrastructure efficiency and resilience by utilising a risk based approach, proactive monitoring, and the implementation of intelligent technology. - Managing resources collaboratively.
+Water resources management is complex and requires collaborative integrated work programme across Council units and between stakeholders. - To avoid misunderstanding our integrated water strategy means not only that our water services are integrated but that safe sustainable water is embodied in everything the Council does.
+Because we consider water to be so precious and highly significant to the people of Christchurch, we want it to be controlled by the people of Christchurch so water services can also integrate with parks, roads and other community functions.
+We will accordingly be strongly opposed to any moves to try to create a special function water authority that separates any water functions from the City Council.

-To guide actions to meet the goals and vision of the draft strategy eleven objectives have been identified as follows.
+To guide actions to meet the goals and vision of the strategy eleven objectives have been identified as follows.
 Note that objectives are not listed in any order of priority.